elfmz/far2l/DUMPER.md

 ```

-## 1. DUMPV macro
+## 1. DUMPV and DUMPV_IF macros

 Logs simple variables.

-Use it for quickly logging a list of plain variables.
-It automatically extracts the variable names as written in your source code via stringification.
+Use for quick logging a list of plain variables. `DUMPV` logs unconditionally. `DUMPV_IF` triggers only if the condition evaluates to true.

 > **Warning**
 >